barbajs/barba/source/faq/index.md

 ### Can I use Barba inside a React/Vue/Next app?

 When using a front-end framework like **React, Vue or Next**, you should take a look at the framework documentation and use everything the framework is bringing you, like page transitions, routes, etc. instead of trying to implement another library over a complex framework layout.

+### How can I sponsor the Barba project?

+It is now possible to **support this project** by **[sponsoring BarbaJS maintainer on Github](https://github.com/sponsors/xavierfoucrier)**.
+Even if it's a small contribution, you participate in the effort of making open source projects maintained for everyone, and developers to be rewarded for their work/time.

 ### How can I contribute to Barba?